carj/pyPreservica/docs/index.rst

 The library provides a level of abstraction which reflects the underlying data model, such as structural and information objects.

-The pyPreservica allows Preservica users to build applications which interact with the repository such as metadata synchronisation with 3rd party systems etc.
+The pyPreservica library allows Preservica users to build applications which interact with the repository such as metadata synchronisation with 3rd party systems etc.

 .. hint::